Inspired by Picasso, History, Literature and Imagination

 Here’s Looking at You, pastel with ink, 7″ x 4″

 She has received numerous national and international awards for her abstract and contemporary figurative oils and monotypes.
 They include the First Place award, “Top Ten International Women in the Arts”, Rome, Italy and First Place, mixed media, in “Figuratively Speaking”, Art Association of Harrisburg, Pennsylvania.
-She received a First Place award from Women’s Caucus for Art, New York City, in 2017.
-The American Juried Art Salon comprised of museum curators and directors named her as one of its “Emerging International Contemporary Artists”, 2015.
+She received a First Place award from Women’s Caucus for Art, New York City.
+The American Juried Art Salon comprised of museum curators and directors named her as one of its “Emerging International Contemporary Artists”.

 Charlotte is also a published author.
 Additionally, while living in Nevada she wrote a monthly art column and a feature story about Navajo weaving published in an Albuquerque newspaper won her a San Francisco Best Feature award.